traversebitree/vcpkg-conan-handle-cmake/README.md

 ## DESCRIPTION
-Use a cmake module to download and handle vcpkg for package management.
+Use two cmake modules (`VcpkgHandle.cmake` and `ConanHandle.cmake`) to download and handle vcpkg/conan for package management.

+You don't need to manually install either `vcpkg` or `conan`.
+With these two modules, both tools will bootstrap themselves and the dependencies required by the project will be downloaded and installed into the project directory without polluting the system directory.

+It is not necessary to use both modules at the same time, if you want to use only one package manager, then just use that one.

+## SUPPORTED OS
+- Windows
+- Linux
+- MacOS

 ## SUPPORTED COMPILERS
 - MSVC